Educational Leadership: Collaborative Leadership Advancing School Success (CLASS)

 Coursework and Clinical Experiences

-Upon successful completion of the two-year program, graduates will receive a Master’s degree in Educational Leadership and recommendation for New York State School Building Leader (SBL) and School District Leader (SDL) certifications.
+Upon completing the two-year program, graduates will receive a Master’s degree in Educational Leadership and recommendation for New York State School Building Leader (SBL) and School District Leader (SDL) certifications.

 Credits